microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/theory-1.md

 ## Anatomy of a Declarative Agent

 As you build more agents for Copilot, you’ll notice that the final output is a set of a few files bundled into a zip file what we call an app package, that you'll install and use.
 So it's important you have a basic understanding of what the app package consists of.
 The app package of a Declarative Agent is similar to a Teams app if you have built one before with additonal elements.
 See the table to see all the core elements.
-You will also see that the app deployment process is very similar to deploying a teams app.
+You will also see that the app deployment process is very similar to deploying a Teams app.

 | File Type                          | Description                                                                                                                                                     | Required |
 |-----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|